Summer Science Camp FAQ

 If your camper is signed up for any of our Weeklong Day Camps, they will be traveling in 15-passenger vans to different USFS hiking trails, Eagle County Open Spaces, BLM sites, parks or playgrounds, and sometimes businesses or museums.

-If your camper is signed up for an Overnight Residential Camp, they will be traveling in 15-passenger vans to a 10th Mountain Division Hut for a two night hut trip.
+If your camper is signed up for an Overnight Hut Trip, they will be traveling in 15-passenger vans to a 10th Mountain Division Hut for a two night hut trip.

-While most of the places we travel to are within Eagle County, we do go as far as Leadville, Glenwood, and McCoy to access sites with relevancy to certain camps.
-You will receive an email a week prior to camp with specific site locations your camper will be traveling to.
-You will also receive a camp agenda on the first day of camp when you drop off your camper.
-The camp agenda includes the finalized list of sites your camper will be traveling to, as well as their topics and activities for each day.
+While most of the places we travel to are within Eagle County, we do go as far as Leadville, Glenwood, and McCoy to access sites with relevance to certain camps.
+A week prior to camp, you will receive an email with the specific site locations your camper will be traveling to.
+When you drop off your camper on the first day of camp, you will receive a camp agenda which includes a finalized list of the sites your camper will be traveling to, as well as their topics and activities for each day.

-In accordance with Colorado State Law, If your camper is under 8 years old, they must bring a booster-seat or car seat to camp with them for both Week-long Day Camps and for Overnight Residential Camps.
+In accordance with Colorado State Law, If your camper is under 8 years old, they must bring a booster seat or car seat to camp with them for both Weeklong Day Camps and for Overnight Hut Trips.
 If your camper has a car seat that requires more set up than a booster seat, you must set the car seat up in the van for them upon dropping them off on their first camp day of the week.

 Please notify one of our camp staff if you have a car seat that you need to set up and they will direct you to the location of the van for set up, as well as if you need to take it home with you after camp each day.